lwjglgamedev/lwjglbook-bookcontents-leg/chapter18/chapter18.md

 }
 ```

-We set the texture wrapping mode to ```GL_CLAMP_TO_EDGE``` since we do not want the texture to repeat in case we exceed the [0, 1] range.
+We set the texture wrapping mode to ```GL_CLAMP_TO_EDGE``` since we do not want the texture to repeat in case we exceed the $$[0, 1]$$ range.
 So now that we are able to create empty textures, we need to be able to render a scene into it.
 In order to do that we need to use Frame Buffers Objects (or FBOs).
-A FrameBuffer  is a collection of buffers that can be used as a destination for rendering.
+A Frame Buffer  is a collection of buffers that can be used as a destination for rendering.
 When we have been rendering to the screen we have using OpenGL’s default rendering.
 OpenGL allows us to render to user defined buffers by using FBOs.
-We will isolate the rest of the code of the process of creating FBOs for shadow mapping by creating a new class named ShadowMap.
+We will isolate the rest of the code of the process of creating FBOs for shadow mapping by creating a new class named ```ShadowMap```.
 This is the definition of that class.

 package org.lwjglb.engine.graph;

 import static org.lwjgl.opengl.GL11.*;